beancount/docs/docs/importing_external_data.md

 ### Extracting Data from PDF Files<a id="extracting-data-from-pdf-files"></a>

-I've made some headway toward converting data from PDF file, which is a common need, but it's incomplete; it turns out that fully automating table extraction from PDF isn't easy in the general case.
+I've made some headway toward converting data from PDF files, which is a common need, but it's incomplete; it turns out that fully automating table extraction from PDF isn't easy in the general case.
 I have some code that is close to working and will release it when the time is right.
-Otherwise, the best FOSS solution I’ve found for this is a tool called [<span class="underline">TabulaPDF</span>](http://tabula.technology/) but you still need to manually identify where the tables of data are located on the page; you may be able to automate some fetching its sister project [<span class="underline">tabula-java</span>](https://github.com/tabulapdf/tabula-java).
+Otherwise, the best FOSS solution I’ve found for this is a tool called [<span class="underline">TabulaPDF</span>](http://tabula.technology/) but you still need to manually identify where the tables of data are located on the page; you may be able to automate some fetching using its sister project [<span class="underline">tabula-java</span>](https://github.com/tabulapdf/tabula-java).

 Nevertheless, I usually have good success with my importers grepping around PDF statements converted to ugly text in order to identify what institution they are for and extracting the date of issuance of the document.